Surrender

 The armed forces of the Allied powers will remain in Japan until the purposes set forth in the Potsdam Declaration are achieved.

-Continued anxiety over the postwar status of the Emperor contributed to continuing resistance to surrender, with the Army Minister, Anami Korechika, leading the die hards.
-When the Allies began dropping leaflets with the text of the Potsdam Declaration on Japan, along with the susequent exchange of notes, political pressure to bring the war to an end increased.
+Continued anxiety over the postwar status of the Emperor contributed to continuing resistance to surrender, with the Army Minister, Anami Korechika, leading the hawks.
+However, on the night of 13 August, seven B-29s dropped over five million leaflets over Tokyo with the text of the Potsdam Declaration and the subsequent exchange of notes.
+One of the leaflets was brought to the Emperor by his close adviser, Marquis Kido, who feared the political consequences if the Emperor did not immediately move for peace.
 Whether the war could have been ended sooner by offering clearer guarantees regarding the Emperor, without the need for the nuclear attacks, remains a contentious issue among historians.
 It is the belief of this author that the decision to surrender was a very close thing even with the nuclear attacks.

 References